avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Abstract

-Introduce Subnet-Only Validators (SOVs), a new type of staker that can validate any Avalanche Subnet but is not required to validate the Primary Network.
-SOVs retain the ability to participate in Avalanche Warp Messaging (AWM) but do not need to sync the X/C-Chains must post an $AVAX-denominated bond...

-Introduce a new type of Validator that is not required to validate the Primary Network...

-Remove the requirement that Subnet Validators must validate the Primary Network without revoking support for Subnet Validators to send/verify Avalanche Warp Messages (AWM).
-Allow Subnet Validators to stake on a Subnet by posting an $AVAX-deonimated bond.

-and instead require bond...

-Validators without restricting their ability to send or verify Avalanche Warp Messages (AWM).
-Preview a future transition to Pay-As-You-Go Subnet Validation and $AVAX-Augmented Subnet Security.
+Introduce a new type of staker, Subnet-Only Validators (SOVs), that can validate an Avalanche Subnet and participate in Avalanche Warp Messaging (AWM) without syncing or becoming a Validator on the Primary Network.
+In lieu of staking at least 2000 $AVAX (minimum requirement to become a Primary Network Validator), a SOV locks 500 $AVAX on the P-Chain for the duration of their staking period.
+The semantics of Subnet Validation for Primary Network Validators are left unchanged.

 ## Motivation